davegurnell/checklist/README.md

 libraryDependencies += "com.davegurnell" %%% "checklist-refinement" % "<<VERSION>>"
 ```

+## Publishing It

+These are some notes-to-self about publishing until I get around to automating it:

+- Release by running the `release` command.

+- The `gpg` command line seems to ignore the `--passphrase` switch supplied by sbt-pgp.
+  No settings in SBT will work around this.
+GPG passphrase entry has to be manual.

+- `gpg` puts a fancy dialog on-screen for password entry, which as two knock-on effects:
+  - it requires an environment variable called `GPG_TTY` that I've set using `direnv` (`export GPG_TTY=$(tty)`);
+  - it is messed up by SBT Super Shell, so I've disabled it in `build.sbt`.

 ## Synopsis

 Checklist is a library for validating data in applications and inputs to applications.